-The Developer shall pay and discharge all taxes, assessments, and governmental charges and levies imposed upon it or upon its income or profits, or upon any property belonging to it, on or prior to the date in which penalties attached thereto, provided that Developer shall not be required to pay any such tax, assessment, charge, levy or claim, the payment of which is being contested in good faith, by the proper proceeding and such non-payment will not create a lien on the Premises, on Developer's Interest in the Premises, or the improvements.
+The Developer shall pay and discharge all taxes, assessments, and governmental charges and levies imposed upon it or upon its income or profits, or upon any property belonging to it, on or prior to the date in which penalties attached thereto, provided that Developer shall not be required to pay any such tax, assessment, charge, levy or claim, the payment of which is being contested in good faith, by the proper proceeding and such non-payment will not create a lien on the Premises, on Developer's Interest in the Premises, or the new construction and/or rehabilitation.

-The Developer shall be required to provide PRHFA within one hundred twenty (120) days after the end of its fiscal year with an audited Financial Statements of the Developer without any qualification or exception reasonably deemed material by PRHFA.
-In addition, the Developer may be requested to provide an unaudited Financial Statement signed by its Managing Member (no more than once monthly).
+The Developer shall, within one hundred twenty (120) days after the end of its fiscal year, provide PRHFA with its audited Financial Statements without any qualification or exception reasonably deemed material by PRHFA.
+In addition, the Developer may be required to provide an unaudited Financial Statement signed by its Managing Member (no more than once monthly).

-Pursuant to the above section, the Developer shall maintain the Premises, Developer's Interest in the Premises, and the improvements free and clear of any and all liens, charges, claims, defects, and encumbrances except the Mortgage, PRHFA's restrictive covenants, and such others as shall have been previously approved in writing by PRHFA.
+Pursuant to the above section, the Developer shall maintain the Premises, Developer's Interest in the Premises, and the new construction and/or rehabilitation free and clear of any and all liens, charges, claims, defects, and encumbrances except the Mortgage, PRHFA's restrictive covenants, and such others as have been previously approved in writing by PRHFA.